-With the MALG Conference 2020 being postponed to 25 March 2021, we will be holding a Virtual Summit via Zoom on the original conference date of Thursday 29 October 2020.
+Due to Coronavirus restrictions, the MALG Conference 2020 was replaced by our first ever Virtual Summit held via Zoom on the original conference date of Thursday 29 October 2020.

 Thank you to our headline sponsor Intrum and other sponsors Lester Aldridge, CDER Group, Lantern, Dukes Bailiffs, and Computershare.